years ago carpets were made so well they were able to last a lifetime, even

 tuft-twist rating will be higher (in the 6 to 9 range).
 Higher tuft-twists make

 carpets retain their like-new appearance longer.

 be $45 to $85 per square yard for carpet only.
-Pad and install is extra.
+Pad and installation is extra.

 mentioned 12 different grades of carpet to make it easy to understand.
 But

-in reality, there are dozens of varying grades of carpet to choose from, all
+in reality, there are literally hundreds of varying grade levels of carpet to choose from, all

 is always a better choice than Polyester if you want your carpet to last a